RuzickaJakub/text-normalization-annotation-application/INSTALL.md

 ## Running on the server

-To run on the server, change the contents of the `client/.env` file accordingly, which defines the address where to send requests for the server.
-The default is:
+To run on the server, change the contents of the `client/.env` file accordingly.
+The `REACT_APP_BACKEND_URL` line defines the address where to send requests for the server.
+The default value is set to:

 ```
 REACT_APP_BACKEND_URL="http://localhost:5555/api"
 ```

 All paths on the backend are prefixed with `/api`.
-If the application was running on the server with the address `https://annotator.ruzickajakub.eu`, then the setting would be:
+If the application would be running on the server with the address `https://annotator.ruzickajakub.eu`, then the setting should be:

 ```
 REACT_APP_BACKEND_URL="https://annotator.ruzickajakub.eu/api"